obsidianmd/obsidian-developer-docs/en/Interface/Editor/Inline title.md

-Styling for inline titles.
+---
+cssClass: reference
+---

 Inline titles can be activated by the user in Appearance Settings to show the filename inline (can be used instead of an H1).

+## Theming variables

 | Variable                     | Description               |
 | ---------------------------- | ------------------------- |